Halls Mill Covered Bridge

 The Halls Mill Covered Bridge is an historic, wooden covered bridge which is located in Hopewell Township in Bedford County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1980.

 History and architectural features

 This structure is a 91 ft, Burr Truss bridge with a medium pitched gable roof, and was built in 1872.
 It crosses Yellow Creek, and is one of fifteen historic covered bridges in Bedford County.

-It was listed on the National Register of Historic Places in 1980.